 This January sees the reissue of Joan Aiken’s first adult thriller, published two years after her best known children’s novel, The Wolves of Willoughby Chase, which garnered some impressive reviews at the time:

-The Silence of Herondale Joan Aiken’s first thriller, published in 1964, set the style for another dozen or so adult novels which were to follow, alternating with her now much better known children’s books.
-Initially published by Gollancz in their famous Yellow Jacket editions, the books were covered in remarkable reviews, like the one above which soon earned her a devoted following.
-Now, fifty years after its first appearance, this, and the next five suspense thrillers she wrote are due to come out again, and will hopefully have you reaching for the loofah…
+The Silence of Herondale published in 1964, set the style for another dozen or so adult novels which were to follow, alternating with her now much better known children’s books.
+Initially published by Gollancz in their famous Yellow Jacket editions, the books were covered in remarkable reviews, like this one which soon earned her a devoted following, including many fellow crime writers.
+Now, more than fifty years after its first appearance, this, and the next five suspense thrillers she wrote are being re-issued by the Gollancz parent company Orion, and will hopefully have you reaching for the loofah…!

-And her heroines?
-They were always a version of Joan herself of course, and could be heartlessly thrown in at the deep end.
-In true Gothic style these hapless heroines would become embroiled in a series of events not of their own making, and were usually possessed of many stalwart characteristics – not least a literary education – if not always endowed with obvious physical charms.
-Often they were, as she was herself, small, slightly gap toothed, and red haired, but they were generally extremely enterprising, physically intrepid and fearless to the end, and would emerge breathless but undaunted.
+And Joan Aiken’s heroines?
+They were always a version of Joan herself of course, and would be heartlessly thrown in at the deep end.
+In the true Gothic manner of hapless heroines, they would become embroiled in a series of events not of their own making, but were usually possessed of many stalwart characteristics – not least a literary education – if not always endowed with obvious physical charms.
+Often they were, as she was herself, small, slightly gap toothed, and red haired, but they were generally extremely enterprising, physically intrepid and fearless to the end, and would emerge from their adventures breathless but undaunted.
 They were not necessarily rewarded with romance, and on the odd occasion did come to a sad end themselves, but shocked remonstrations from readers discouraged her from allowing this to happen too often.

 See a full list of Joan Aiken’s suspense novels here

-Joan’s thrillers available as E Books at Orion’s The Murder Room
+See more of Joan’s thrillers now available as E Books at Orion’s The Murder Room